Cydrome

-Cydrome (1984−1988) was a computer company established in San Jose of the Silicon Valley region in California.
+Cydrome (1984–1988) was a computer company established in San Jose of the Silicon Valley region in California.
 Its mission was to develop a numeric processor.
 The founders were David Yen, Wei Yen, Ross Towle, Arun Kumar, and Bob Rau (the chief architect).

 History

-The company was originally named ”Axiom Systems".
-However another company in San Diego called "Axiom" was founded earlier.
-Axiom Systems called its architecture "SPARC".
+The company was originally named "Axiom Systems."
+However, another company in San Diego called "Axiom" was founded earlier.
+Axiom Systems called its architecture "SPARC."
 It sold the rights to the name (but not the architecture) to Sun Microsystems and used the money to hire NameLab to come up with a new company name.
-They came up with "Cydrome" from "cyber" (computer) "drome" (racecourse).
+They came up with "Cydrome" from "cyber" (computer) and "drome" (racecourse).

 Cydrome moved from an office in San Jose to a business park in Milpitas on President's Day 1985.
-This site was used to host meetings of the Bay Area ACM chapter's Special Interest Group in Large Scale Systems (SIGBIG), in contrast to then SIGSMALL for microcomputers which are now called "PCs" and its present-day national SIGHPC.
+This site was used to host meetings of the Bay Area ACM chapter's Special Interest Group in Large Scale Systems (SIGBIG), in contrast to then SIGSMALL for microcomputers, which are now called "PCs," and its present-day national SIGHPC.

 Late in its history, Cydrome received an investment from Prime Computers and OEMed the Cydra-5 through Prime.
 The system sold by Cydrome had white skins.
-The skins for the Prime OEM system was black.
-In the Summer of 1988 Prime was set to acquire Cydrome.
-At the last minute the board of Prime decided not to go through with the deal.
+The skins for the Prime OEM system were black.
+In the summer of 1988, Prime was set to acquire Cydrome.
+At the last minute, the board of Prime decided not to go through with the deal.
 That sealed the fate of Cydrome.

 The company closed after roughly 4 years of operation in 1988.
 Many of the ideas in Cydrome were carried on in the Itanium architecture.